 14 – HTML Errors

-It’s not a ranking factor, but can how effectively Google bots crawl your website.
+It’s not a ranking factor, but it can how effectively Google bots crawl your website.

 15 – URL Length